apple/foundationdb/documentation/sphinx/source/bulkdump.rst

 In a FoundationDB (FDB) key-value cluster, every key-value pair is replicated across multiple storage servers.
 The BulkDump tool is developed to dump all key-value pairs within the input range to files.
 Note that when the input range is large, the range is splitted into smaller ranges.
 Each subrange data is dumped to a file at a version.
 All data within a file is at the same version.
-However, different files' version can be different.
+However, different files' versions can be different.

 Input and output
 ----------------